 The Board of Directors is responsible for ensuring that management and staff involved with the preparation of the Statement are properly trained, systems are properly updated and that any changes in reporting encompass all significant business units.

-The Board of Directors is also responsible for compliance with all applicable laws and regulations applicable to its activities.
+The Board of Directors is also responsible for compliance with all applicable laws and regulations applicable to activities of the Bank.

 Our Responsibilities